andrewinsoul/okra/README.md

 - cd into okra folder

-- Create a .env file that matches with the template of .env.sample (The value of the USER_EMAIL & USER_PASSWORD should be the value of the credentials you used to signup in the first step.
-The value of OTP should be 12345)
+- Create a .env file that matches with the template of .env.sample

 - run npm install to install dependencies